KomMonitor/kommonitor-importer/README.md

 You can customize the OpenAPI definitions just as you need it.
 Make sure, that the customized specs comes available as artifacts within your build environment.
 So just build you local project with Maven.

-In order to update the Importer API some Maven build profiles are included within the single modules.
+In order to update the Importer API, some Maven build profiles are included within the single modules.
 Those profiles are configured to automate code generation of the corresponding API and model classes from the OpenAPI specification.
 Just run `mvn compile -Pgenerate-models` from _kommonitor-importer-models_, `mvn compile -Pgenerate-api` from _kommonitor-importer-api_ or `mvn compile -Pgenerate-client` from _kommonitor-datamanagement-api-client_.
 But, be careful with auto-generation of